silentFred/block-banter/README.md

 ### Contributing

-I'm learning how to build Rust projects, so any feedback is appreciated.
+I'm learning how to build Go projects, so any feedback is appreciated.
 Contributions are welcome too so please open an issue or submit a pull request for any improvements or bug fixes.

 ### License